Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Background

 This paper highlights a novel framework that integrates therapist expertise with the strength and repeatability of robotics through \textit{Robot-mediated physical Human-Human Interaction (RHHI)}.
-Enabling two individuals to physically interact through robotic devices, RHHI has emerged as a promising bridge between conventional manual interventions and robotic rehabilitation.
-We outline the key benefits of this approach, examine its current limitations, and propose directions for future research and development.
 The paper is structured as follows: Sec. \ref{sec:taxonomy} introduces the salient aspects of RHHI and a taxonomy of this novel framework.
 Sec. \ref{sec:RmpHHI_Neurorehab} presents how this approach can be used in NR to simultaneously leverage the strengths of therapists and robotic devices.
 Sec. \ref{sec:applications} outlines examples of potential applications of these technologies in the context of conventional rehabilitation practice.
 Sec. \ref{sec:KeyConsideration} discusses challenges associated with the implementation of these technologies.
 Finally, Sec. \ref{sec:open_research_questions} explores open questions and future research directions.